 In other words, the HECM loan allows qualifying homeowners to age in place and access their home equity to pay for needs and wants they may have later in life.

-Who qualifies for a HECM loan?
+Eligibility: Who Qualifies for a HECM loan?

 All HECM borrowers must undergo a financial assessment administered by the lender to determine their willingness and ability to maintain the loan requirements, including payment of taxes and homeowners’ insurance.

-How does a HECM work?
+How Does a HECM Loan Work?

-While a forward mortgage balance falls over time, a reverse mortgage balance grows over time as the borrower accesses the equity and accrues loan interest, all of which must be repaid when the loan comes due and payable after a maturity event, typically, being when the borrower passes away or moves from the home permanently.
+While a forward mortgage balance falls over time, a reverse mortgage balance grows over time as the borrower accesses the equity and accrues loan interest, all of which must be repaid when the loan comes due and payable after a maturity event, typically when the borrower passes away or moves from the home permanently.

 Borrowers can receive their proceeds in several ways, including a lump sum payment, line of credit, or term or tenure payments.